Hello.

 I still brandish a camera and work for very reasonable rates.
 My most recent shows involved a rapper in a record shop, a clown in a candy store and a pirate ship in a forest.
 Beautiful.

 Many moons ago I spent the better part of 8 years on capacity building and governance projects with Youthnet in Northern Ireland, developing relationships, delivering bespoke training and supporting organisations in all manner of crisis situations.
-I helped develop a Code of Good Governance for Northern Ireland and a sector-led Quality Assurance Framework for Youth Services in Northern Ireland.
-Both projects were much more exciting than their monikers would otherwise suggest.

 I was Chairperson of the Belfast Fairtrade Committee, responsible for City accreditation in two national boards and managing partnerships across the UK.

-While at that I launched the now annual Fairtrade Belfast awards.
+While in that role I launched the now annual Fairtrade Belfast awards.
 I took on that role while I worked with the Northern Ireland Co-operative to widen the organisation’s demographic and create new partnerships with communities and third sector partners.
-The Co-op is great, give them your money.

-Over the years I have made tea, made policy, and created educational activities; I’ve trained, tamed, and tallied; I’ve managed diaries, breakdowns, meltdowns, washouts, washed floors, served pints and done just about every job in the book, bar those mentioned above.
+I have made tea, made policy, and created educational activities; I’ve trained, tamed, and tallied; I’ve managed diaries, breakdowns, meltdowns, washouts, washed floors, served pints and done just about every job in the book, bar those mentioned above.
 I am game for just about anything, (within reason).

 That’s about the height of it, some lovely comments from others are below and the contact button isn’t very far away.

 Be well, be beautiful and be good.